MatDagommer/earthquake-prediction/README.md

-# Welcome to the eartquake prediction project !
+# Welcome to the earthquake prediction project !

 This is a Deep Learning Class Project carried at ESPCI under the supervision of Professor Alexandre Allauzen.